Paro Taktsang Monastery

 The life of this legendary man was full of adventures and extraordinary feats.
 He died in Nepal – but his body miraculously returned to Paro Taktsang and, reportedly, is sealed in a room at the top of the entrance stairway.
 His followers believe that Padmasambhava is still alive and active – but in another form, as Rainbow Body.
-Padmasambhava is seen as Second Buddha and a guardian spirit of Bhutan.
+Padmasambhava is seen as the Second Buddha and a guardian spirit of Bhutan.

 Since the death of Padmasambhava (or… is he dead?) local people and guests often saw religious symbols and figures of animals in the sky above the monastery.
 Once a shower of flowers happened – flowers appeared in the air from the rainbow, as if borne by the wind and disappeared in the air again.

 More and more monks looked for enlightenment in this holy place.
 The first sanctuary was built here in the 14th century – remnants of the paintings from this era still can be seen on the rock above the main building of the monastery.

 Nevertheless only in 1692 there was laid fundament of the first large temple in front of one of the holy caves.
-Soon after was built a temple – a beautiful structure in seemingly impossible location.
+Soon after was built a temple – a beautiful structure in a seemingly impossible location.

-Monastery was built by another legendary personality – Gyalse Tenzin Rabgye, seen by many as reincarnation of Padmasambhava.
+Monastery was built by another legendary personality – Gyalse Tenzin Rabgye, seen by many as a reincarnation of Padmasambhava.
 Since then this amazing structure has become a cultural icon of Bhutan.

-In 1998 happened a tragedy: fire in the main building of monastery killed a monk and destroyed most buildings with unique cultural values – paintings, sculptures and other.
-Monastery was meticulously renovated in 2005.
+In 1998 happened a tragedy: a fire in the main building of the monastery killed a monk and destroyed most buildings with unique cultural values – paintings, sculptures, and others.
+The monastery was meticulously renovated in 2005.